JieningLi/deploy-docker-container-aws-ecs/README.md

 3. Click on the task, you will get the public Ip for your running service

-4. Go to your publicIp:8080 to see you running service.
+4. Go to your publicIp:8080 to see you running service.s